desmoteo/peepy/README.md

 # peepy
-A simple Observer Patter implementation with decorators
+A simple Observer Pattern implementation with decorators